sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 - Robust API for automation and reporting on your code
 - Code change notifications (saved searches)

-We also want to help engineering leaders and internal tools team solve organization-wide problems with:

-- A platform for building and running dev tools in the developer workflow (in the editor, code review, and anywhere else they work with code):
+We're also working toward making Sourcegraph the [**infrastructure for developer tools and data**](#future-infrastructure-for-developer-tools-and-data), with integration into the entire developer workflow (in the editor, code review, and anywhere else they interact with code).
+In addition to helping developers, this also helps engineering leaders and internal tools teams solve organization-wide problems.
-- Consistent, remote-capable development environments
-- Automated refactoring
-- Data-driven insights and reporting
-- Security, compliance, and licensing

 ## Search